batoorsayed/modular-kickstart.nvim/README.md

-# kickstart.nvim
+# kickstart.nvim for Python Development
 ![hmmhmmgood](doc/justwroks.png)

-Neovim configuration, just the way I like it.
+Neovim configuration with python development in mind, just the way I like it.
 Slightly undercooked with no seasoning.

 ## Introduction